21 Simple Ideas To Improve Student Motivation

 Not all students will respond to lessons in the same way.
 For some, hands-on experiences may be the best.
 Others may love to read books quietly or to work in groups.
 In order to keep all students motivated, mix up your lessons so that students with different preferences will each get time focused on the things they like best.
 Doing so will help students stay engaged and pay attention.

 Competition in the classroom isn’t always a bad thing, and in some cases can motivate students to try harder and work to excel.
-Work to foster a friendly spirit of competition in your classroom, perhaps through group games related to the material or other opportunities for students to show off their knowledge.
+Work to foster a friendly spirit of competition in your classroom, perhaps through group games related to the material or other opportunities for students to ‘show off’ their knowledge or skills.

 Everyone likes getting rewards, and offering your students the chance to earn them is an excellent source of motivation.
 Things like pizza parties, watching movies, or even something as simple as a sticker on a paper can make students work harder and really aim to achieve.
 Consider the personalities and needs of your students to determine appropriate rewards for your class.